BioProject2018/BioinformaticsProject/README.md

 # BioinformaticsProject

+Read Presentation.pptx to understand the goals and the results of this project.

-Visit http://bioinformatics.ml/ to watch some videos about the project.
+Visit www.bioinformatics-project.ml to watch some videos about the project.

 Before running CNN/FeaturesExtraction_GUI.py remember to follow the instructions provided in CNN/models/README.txt.